ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

 My biggest hope is to help beginning Haskellers wrap their heads around a few useful concepts, libraries and good practices, while grounding the examples in a concrete project rather than toy code.

-In practical terms, this post will show how to perform HTTP calls, use types, typeclasses and monad transformers to manage application complexity and some aspects of exception handling.
+In practical terms, this post will show how to perform HTTP calls and one possible use of types, typeclasses and monad transformers to manage application complexity.

 Enjoy!